Directive on Disclosures: Assessing the Importance of Subject-Matter

 - Whether the confidence in the integrity of the public servant in question and his/her employer (organization) is adversely affected.

-For inquiries related to this directive, contact the Office of the Public Sector Integrity Commissioner.
+For enquiries related to this directive, contact the Office of the Public Sector Integrity Commissioner.